Table of Contents

 - Thermodynamic (orange for heat): adjustments between the energy of the system and the energy of the system’s surroundings

-- Microphysics (blue for water): conversions between active and potential energy through droplet and ice crystal growth
+- Microphysics (blue for water): conversions between active and potential energy through droplet and ice crystal growth or loss

 - Radiative (yellow for sun): electromagnetic energy from the sun, the earth, and the atmosphere